e2nIEE/pandapower/doc/protection.rst

     :align: center

-The functions Parametrization, Measurement, and Tripping are called inside the function run_fault_scenario.
+The functions Parametrization, Measurement, and Tripping decisions are called inside the function run_fault_scenario.
 Additionally, two more files are provided: the utility_functions and example_grids.
 Inside the example_grids function, grids used for the model validations are provided.
-The utility_functions file provides standard functions for each relay model (e.g., plotting functions, search functions).
+The utility_functions provides standard functions for all relay models (e.g., plotting functions, search functions).

 As of now pandapower is capable of simulating fault scenario using: